 Making amazing fajitas from leftovers is a great way to never let food go to waste.
 It is a quick meal and easy way to throw together an amazing dish with what you have on hand, whether it is steak, chicken or vegetables.

-My making fajitas from leftovers recipe is quick, easy and delicious.
+This fajitas from leftovers recipe is quick, easy and delicious.
 It really is a great way to use those leftovers you have laying around in the fridge and not let any food go to waste!

 Fajitas from Leftovers

 In this recipe, I am going to show you how to make fajitas from any of your meat and veggie leftovers.
-This fajitas recipe is so simple and very flexible and all about those spices that will pulls the leftovers together to make a delicious dish.
+This fajitas recipe is so simple and very flexible and all about those spices that will pull the leftovers together to make a delicious dish.

 These fajitas from leftovers are amazing and really popular because of the flavor that the copious amount of spices in this recipe adds to the leftovers.
 It is these spices that are going to help all of your leftovers come together beautifully.